Seán Barrett (politician)

-Seán Barrett (born 9 August 1944) is a former Irish Fine Gael politician who served as Ceann Comhairle of Dáil Éireann from 2011 to 2016, Minister for Defence and Minister for the Marine from 1995 to 1997, Government Chief Whip from 1982 to 1986 and 1994 to 1995.
+Seán Barrett (born 9 August 1944) is an Irish former Fine Gael politician who served as Ceann Comhairle of Dáil Éireann from 2011 to 2016, Minister for Defence and Minister for the Marine from 1995 to 1997, Government Chief Whip from 1982 to 1986 and 1994 to 1995.
 He served as a Teachta Dála (TD) for the Dún Laoghaire constituency from 1981 to 2002 and 2007 to 2020.

 Early life

 He was educated at CBS Dún Laoghaire, C.B.C.
 Monkstown and Presentation Brothers College in Glasthule, County Dublin.
 Before Barrett entered politics he was a partner in a successful Dublin-based insurance brokerage firm (Barrett, Hegarty Moloney, established in 1980).
-A keen fan of horse-racing, in 1987, he also established Seán Barrett Bloodstock Insurances Ltd.
+A fan of horse-racing, in 1987, he also established Seán Barrett Bloodstock Insurances Ltd.